99ridho/flight-search/README.md

 ## Up & Running

+At the first time, copy the `.env.example` to `.env`, then adjust the API key as appropriate

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev